TileDB-Inc/TileDB-Cloud-R/howToBuild.md

 small diff to `R/api_client.R` file for a fix that needs to be re-applied.

 Also `diff -r old/R R` and see what other manual edits need to be re-applied.
+In particular, all manual edits needing re-application should be marked with `MANUAL EDIT AFTER SWAGGER AUTOGEN`.

 ## Build and Test